vaibhav18matere/100xdevs/week 1/recapping-prerequisits-basics-of-js.md

      },
 ];
 ```
-- print count from 0 to 100
+- print count from 0 to 100.
+- calculate sum from 0 to 10 or 10 to 50.
+- write a function which takes another function as an argument and does something.